chaurasiyaajay/SimpleFunGame/README.md

 # SimpleFunGame
-I have created some simple Games using PYTHON,  on the basis of OOPS concept.
+I have created some simple Games using the concepts of PYTHON.